tttmmmyyyy/fixlang/Document.md

 ## Namespaces

-The `Array` in `Array::fill` or `Iterator` in `Iterator::from_array` are namespaces.
+The `Array` in `Array::fill` is the namespace.
 Namespace is the "address" of a name and used to distinguish two values (or types or traits, anything you define globally) with the same name.

 Namespaces of a name can be omitted if the value specified by the name is unique, or can be inferred from the context.
 In fact, you can write simply `fill(n, 0)` instead of `Array::fill(n, 0)` because there is only one function named `fill` at the current version of standard library.
 The reasons I wrote `Array::fill(n, 0)` here are: